 Benjamin Duggan, Esq.Attorney

 Ben graduated summa cum laude from Suffolk University Law School in 2012.
 While at Suffolk, Ben was a member of the Suffolk Defenders student clinic, where he was appointed to represent indigent defendants in the Boston Municipal Court.
 Ben received several academic accolades, including awards for Dinstinguished Oral Advocate and Distinguished Brief.
 He was also a member of Suffolk’s nationally-ranked mock trial team, where he won a regional championship in the American Association for Justice’s annual competition, advanced to the regional final in the National Trial Competition, and was invited to compete, along with advocates from the top-16 mock trial programs in the country, in the “Top Gun” mock trial tournament at Baylor University, where he advanced to the semi-finals.
-Ben continues his involvement with Suffolk’s mock trial team by volunteering as a coach.
+Ben is currently an adjunct faculty member at Suffolk University Law School, where he helps coach Suffolk’s national mock trial team.